 TCL's Roku TVs are, with only a few exceptions, best known for delivering high-quality TVs at extremely affordable prices.
-The TCL 4-Series 55-inch 4K Roku TV (55S425) ($299.99 for the 55-inch model) is the most affordable 4K TV that TCL makes, and in smaller sizes, it sells for prices more affordable than many bargain-bin 1080p smart TVs.
+Our TCL 4 Series 4K Roku TV (55S425) review ($299.99 for the 55-inch model) finds it to be the most affordable 4K TV that TCL makes, and in smaller sizes, it sells for prices more affordable than many bargain-bin 1080p smart TVs.

 But there's a lot more to the TCL 4-Series 55S425, from the excellent Roku smart TV experience to speedy response times, that will be a sure hit with gamers.
-Yes, it has some issues, like flawed motion handling and mediocre HDR performance, but on the whole, it's a very good 4K TV for a very low price, earning the 4-Series a place on our best TV list and on our list of best cheap 4K TVs.
+Yes, it has some issues, like flawed motion handling and mediocre HDR performance, but on the whole, it's a very good 4K TV for a very low price.
+Read our full TCL 4 Series Roku TV review to see why it earns a place on our best TV list and on our list of best cheap 4K TVs.

 |Screen Size||55 inches|